 In ADHD, there are several essential oils which have been shown to be helpful, including vetiver.
 In a case study of 6 children with ADHD from 2001, a physician researcher showed that vetiver “improved brain activity and reduces the symptoms”.
 Cedarwood also demonstrated similar findings, with lavender showing the least amount of effectiveness.
 However , lavender as well as ylang ylang can provide a calming effect and can help with anxiety as well.
 Universities like Vanderbuilt have integrated the use of essential oils to reduce stress and provide a calmer work environment.
 Additionally, rosemary, citrus (like lemon or orange) and peppermint oils are can help with memory and concentration.
 Frankincense, the “king of oils” has anti-inflammatory properties and can heighten cognitive function and clarity, while supporting emotional wellness.

-Quality does matter when selecting an essential oil brand.
+When selecting an essential oil brand, the quality does matter.
 Natural and “pure” oils are the most common type found in the market, but they are still overly processed, so they lose their healing properties.
 Certified therapeutic grade (CTG) oils are medicinal-grade and are the highest grade of essential oils with greatest healing properties.
-It’s also important to select a manufacturer who adheres to strict third-party testing to ensure that the oils contain the correct chemical components.
+It's also important to select a manufacturer who adheres to strict third-party testing to ensure that the oils contain the correct chemical components.

 Essential oils represent another alternative to help with ADHD related symptoms.
 It's always best to discuss using the oils with your practitioner prior to using them.

 Atlantic Insititue of Aromatherapy.
 Accessed on February 6, 2016